 - Place the strawberries and sugar in a large (1 quart) sealable glass jar.2 cups strawberries, 1 cup sugar

 - Fill the jar with the vodka or rum.
-Seal and shake to mix.2 cups vodka or white rum
+Seal and shake to mix.2 cups vodka

 - Let the mixture sit for 4 to 6 weeks in a cool, dark place for best flavor (you can check the flavor in as little as 2 days if you're in a pinch).
 Shake it a few times throughout the first day to help dissolve the sugar and then once every 2 days after that.

 - Strain the mixture through two layers of cheesecloth to make it clear.
 Discard the leftover fruit.
 Repeat, if needed, to get all of the solids strained out.
-(TIP: You can place the cheesecloth layers in a fine mesh strainer and over a deep pot or bowl.
-Let the liqueur drain through.)

 - Funnel the strained liquid into a glass bottle.
 Seal the bottle or jar.
 Store in the refrigerator to retain quality and freshness.